heptarch/heptarch.github.io/drafts/will.md

 Suppose we are living in a simulation.
 A disturbing possibility is that the simulators could be influencing our decisions, not by violent, large-scale interventions (these violate the integrity of the simulation), but by *nudging*: microchanges at the level of neurons or electro-cortical fields designed to induce certain outcomes.
 Simulators might do this because they are studying us, because they are "playing us" in some sort of video game (think *Being John Malkovich*), or because (as we will explore below) they want to guide towards cheaper regions of simulation space.

+We will explore from a few different perspectives mathematical reasons to think this is impossible.
+Those reasons are based on the assumption that

 <!-- ## Introduction

 Chaos is usually applied to complex systems like chemical reactions, bacterial colonies, planets or piles of sand.
 But the brain is also a complex system, and according to the theory of *self-organized criticality (SOC)*, likes to maintain itself near phase transitions where small perturbations can lead to large effects.
 This sensitivity to perturbations is characteristic of *chaos in the Lyapunov sense*, where an initial uncertainty $\delta x_0$ in a parameter $x$ grows exponentially in time, or mathematically: